mamemor2/ImissParis/README.md

 # ImissParis application
-A web application built for the joint Paris Aeroport and Amsterdam Aerport Hackathon in 2015 in Paris
+A web application built for the joint Paris Airport and Amsterdam Airport Hackathon in 2015 in Paris
 ------------
 The application gets a picture of you and measure the "size" of your smile.
 The bigger the smile the better the grade.
 Duty free shopping discounts were at stake in the concept.
 The algorithm used OpenCV python image library.